 The Company continues to monitor its cash and liquid asset resources using cash forecasting and stress-scenario testing.
 Members of the Company's senior management meet regularly to review liquidity metrics, discuss contingency plans and establish target liquidity levels.
-It remains premature to predict the full impact the pandemic may have on our future liquidity position and needs.
-Declines in the market value or rating eligibility of assets pledged against the Company's obligations as a result of credit market deterioration caused by COVID-19 require additional eligible assets to be pledged in order to meet minimum required collateral amounts against these obligations.
+While liquidity levels and collateral amounts have normalized since the beginning of the pandemic, any additional impact the pandemic may have on our future liquidity position remains uncertain.
+Declines in the market value or rating eligibility of assets pledged against the Company's obligations as a result of credit market deterioration caused by COVID-19 or other factors may require additional eligible assets to be pledged in order to meet minimum required collateral amounts against these obligations.
 This could require the Company to sell assets, potentially with substantial losses or use free cash or other assets to meet the collateral requirements, thus negatively impacting the Company's liquidity position.
-Associated declines in the yields in our insurance companies' fixed-income portfolios could materially impact investment income.
+Additionally, declines in the yields in our insurance companies' fixed-income investment portfolios could materially impact investment income.

-EXECUTIVE OVERVIEW (continued)
+OVERVIEW (continued)

-2020 Business Developments
+2021 Business Developments

-The following is a summary of 2020 business developments:
+The following is a summary of 2021 business developments: